vitalemontana/267091/README.md

 ### Collaborative
-The second type of recommendation system we have implemented is a customer-based filtering recommender system.
+The second type of recommendation system we have implemented is a Customer-based filtering recommender system.
 This system is based on the idea of using customers' opinions on the different products to suggest an article to the client based on other purchases of the client and purchases and opinions of customers that are similar to him.
-To do this, we created a matrix with 'customer_id' and 'article_id' to map all the transactions that have taken place in the dataset.
+To do this, we worked initially with the dataset 'customer_transactions' that had columns 'customer_id','article_id' and 'transactions', which tell us how many times a customer has purchased that article.

+The first step of collaborative filtering is to transform our data into a user-item matrix also known as a "utility" matrix.
+In this matrix, rows represent article_id and columns represent customer_id.
+Then we proceeded by creating dictionaries to map which row and column of the utility matrix corresponds to which article id, in particular 'article_mapper' maps article id to article index while 'article_inv_mapper' maps article indes to article id.
+We used the 'crs_matrix' function, which stores the data sparsely and calculated the sparsity.

 However, the matrix had a very low sparsity, making it unreliable for predictions.
 To increase the sparsity, we decided to consider only a part of the dataset, discarding all the columns of the customers who bought less than a certain amount of products and some of the rows that corresponded to the products that have been bought less.
 To evaluate the similarity, we used the KNN algorithm from the 'sklearn' library and the cosine similarity to measure the distance and determine the “closeness” of instances.

+As a result we obtained a sparsity of 0,5% that allowed us to proceed with the creation of our function 'find_similar_articles' that takes as input the id of the article of interest, X2 which is the new user-item utility matrix that we have built, k as the number of similar articles to recommend and metric as the metric to be used to calculate the distance for kNN calculations.

 ### Neural Network-based
 The **neural network-based** content filtering system uses product information from the Articles datasets to make recommendations.
 It uses a deep neural network to learn the customer and product features and then uses these features to make recommendations.